 The rate of this expansion process is influenced by sliding friction in the surroundings at the lubricated seal between the edge of the piston and the inner surface of the cylinder.
-Although the frictional drag force for a given lubricant viscosity approaches zero as the piston velocity decreases, model calculations^{3,2,4} show that the greater is the viscosity, the slower is the expansion.
+Although the frictional drag force for a given lubricant viscosity approaches zero as the piston velocity decreases, model calculations^{3.2.4} show that the greater is the viscosity, the slower is the expansion.
 Assume the lubricant has a high viscosity that slows the expansion enough to make the intermediate states differ only slightly from equilibrium states.
-In the limit of infinite slowness, the process would be a reversible isothermal expansion of the gas.
-The friction at the piston, needed for the approach to a reversible expansion, produces thermal energy that is transferred as heat to the heat reservoir.
+In the limit of infinite slowness, the process would

-^{3.2.2.} For example, Ref. [(uninit)], page 73: ''A process in which a system goes from state A to state B is defined to be (thermodynamically) reversible, if it is possible to restore the system to the state A without producing permanent changes of any kind anywhere else."
+^{3.2.2.} For example, Ref. [$\langle uninit \rangle$], page 73: ''A process in which a system goes from state A to state B is defined to be (thermodynamically) reversible, if it is possible to restore the system to the state A without producing permanent changes of any kind anywhere else."

-^{3.2.3.} Ref. [(uninit)], page 158.
+^{3.2.3.} Ref. [$\langle uninit \rangle$], page 158.